genome/bfx-workshop/week_06/README.md

 ### Detecting Germline Variants

 The starting point for this exercise is the alignment files that you generated in last week's [alignment workflow exercise](https://github.com/genome/bfx-workshop/blob/master/week_05/cromwell_alignment_walkthrough.md).
-I'll assume that you've copied the normal bam file to your working directory.
+I'll assume that you've copied the `final.bam` and `final.bai` files to your working directory.

-(the rest of this assignment is coming shortly...)
+1) run GATK HaplotypeCaller on this data, to produce a VCF file of germline variant calls.
+Some hints:

+  - you only need the three required parameters: `--input`, `--output`, and `--reference`
+  - use the latest tagged GATK container from the broadinstitute dockerhub
+  - get your reference file from the inputs.yaml that you used last week

+2) Examine the VCF by using `less` or your favorite text editor.

+   - Note how each filed in the VCF has a definition in the header.
+   - Find a variant that has at least 100 reads of support for the variant allele
+   - Find a site that is an indel (insertion or deletion)

+3) Use command line utilities that tells you how many variants were called (don't count the header line!)

+4) Open IGV and load the bam file and the VCF using "Open File".  go to the position of the first variant in your VCF.
+Would you consider that variant high-confidence?

+5) Now jump to the location of your variant with >100 reads of support.
+Is that variant high-quality?

+6) Click on the name of your VCF file in the lefthand panel, then hit "CTRL-F".
+Note how it jumps to the next variant in the file.
+Jump through until you find an insertion or deletion.
+Note how it is represented in IGV.